enp1s0/hiptf/README.md

 <img src="./docs/hiptf-logo.png" width="150">

-# cutf - CUDA Template Functions
+# hiptf - HIP Template Functions
 *The library of the HIP/C++ Otaku, by the HIP/C++ Otaku(?), for the HIP/C++ Otaku shall not perish from the earth.*

 ## Introduction